ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

     `ScBaseAgent` is alias for `ScAgent<ScElementaryEvent>`.

 !!! note
     If you provide specification of your agent in knowledge base, then you don't need to override `GetActionClass`.
+See [**C++ Modules API**] to learn how to implement agents with specification in the knowledge base.

 ### **ScActionAgent**